google/s2geometry/doc/intro.md

   // Construct a cap with the given center and radius.
 A negative radius
   // yields an empty cap; a radius of 180 degrees or more yields a full cap
-  // (containing the entire sphere).  "center" should be unit length.
+  // (containing the entire sphere).
   S2Cap(S2Point const& center, S1Angle radius);

   // Convenience function that creates a cap containing a single point.
 This
   // method is more efficient that the S2Cap(center, radius) constructor. static S2Cap FromPoint(S2Point const& center);

-  // Return a cap with the given center and height (see comments above).
-A
+  // Return a cap with the given center and height.
+(The height of a cap is
+  // the distance from the cap center to the cutoff plane; see comments
-  // negative height yields an empty cap; a height of 2 or more yields a full
+  // above.)
+A negative height yields an empty cap; a height of 2 or more
+  // yields a full cap.
-  // cap.  "center" should be unit length. static S2Cap FromCenterHeight(S2Point const& center, double height);
+  static S2Cap FromCenterHeight(S2Point const& center, double height);

   // Return a cap with the given center and surface area.
 Note that the area
   // can also be interpreted as the solid angle subtended by the cap (because
   // the sphere has unit radius).
 A negative area yields an empty cap; an
-  // area of 4*Pi or more yields a full cap.  "center" should be unit length. static S2Cap FromCenterArea(S2Point const& center, double area);
+  // area of 4*Pi or more yields a full cap. static S2Cap FromCenterArea(S2Point const& center, double area);

   // Return an empty cap, i.e. a cap that contains no points.